|Well it's not a defensive retrofit, so you're correct!|

 |Notice how the turrets are wasting resources doing nothing to those X-Wings?
 The artist is trying to warn you!|

 The damage problem with Quad Laser Turrets is Counter 1 effectively hits an attacking squadron for 0.5 average damage.
-You can improve this on the Rebel side with Toryn Farr being within range for the blue die reroll so the damage average improves to 0.75.
-Similarly, you can improve this on the Imperial side with Agent Kallus, who can add a die of any color to the attack if you're Countering a unique squadron (it's usually best to add a black die, particularly with Ordnance Experts around).
-You could even combine it with Point-Defense Reroute on a double-offensive-retrofit ship to improve your average damage to 0.625, but don't do that because it's terrible.
+If that's all you're doing against enemy squadrons, it will take 6 attacks on average to kill a lowly TIE Fighter.
+You can improve this on the Rebel side with Toryn Farr being within range for the blue die reroll so the damage average improves to 0.75 and/or by including Draven to add an extra die against Intel or Counter squadrons..
+Similarly, you can improve this on the Imperial side with Agent Kallus, who can add a die of any color to the attack if you're Countering a unique squadron.

 |I've seen religious pamphlets with less text and we still had no idea how to use this card until the FAQ and subsequent email clarification.|

 - Remember that the set aside squadrons are not deployed, they're placed next to the ship they're stored in.
 Otherwise, the "storage" part of the card is pretty straightforward.